Executive Risk Clarity

 Prioritize gaps by business risk and assign corrective action owners, target dates, and executive notes.

-Use this editable HTML table as a spreadsheet-style working document.
-IT managers can update status, risk rating, asset scope, audit owner, last audit date, evidence, findings, remediation plan, and next review date directly in the table before copying it into an internal risk register or audit workbook.
+Use this spreadsheet-style working document to update status, risk rating, asset scope, audit owner, last audit date, evidence, findings, remediation plan, and next review date before copying the results into your internal risk register or audit workbook.

 | # | Safeguard Category | HIPAA Reference | Standard / Implementation Specification | Required / Addressable | Plain-English Control Objective | Technical Terms to Validate | Systems / Assets in Scope | Current Status | Risk Rating | Evidence / Artifact Needed | Control Owner | Auditor / Reviewer | Last Audit Date | Findings / Gap Notes | Remediation Plan | Target Date | Next Review Date | Executive Notes |